What To Do If You Have COVID Symptoms During Your Stay in Barcelona

 When you buy a travel insurance policy, always make sure to check if COVID-19 is covered by your policy before you travel.
 If your regular travel insurance does not cover you for COVID-19 it might be worth getting another travel insurance policy that does during this time.

 What to do if you have COVID-19 while in Barcelona

-If it is confirmed that you have COVID-19, follow you doctor’s recommendations in terms of medical treatment, self-isolation period, medical follow-up and any other medical advice given by your doctor.
+If it is confirmed that you have COVID-19 and you got tested at the test centre near Sagrada Familia, follow their doctor's recommendations, self-isolation period, medical follow-ups and any other medical advice given by the test centre.

 We also recommend you to follow the recommendations for home isolation of the Spanish Health Ministry.

-If you’re at home or in a one or two bedroom tourist apartment, isolate yourself from other people going in another room and keeping the door of the room closed.
-Ventilate the room by opening the window and keep your telephone at hand in case your symptoms get worse and to communicate with your family members.
+If you're at home or in a one or two-bedroom tourist apartment, isolate yourself from other people by going to another room and keeping the door of the room closed.
+Ventilate the room by opening the window and keeping your telephone at hand in case your symptoms get worse, and communicating with your family members.

-If you share rooms with other people such as the bathroom, make sure to always wear a mask when in a shared space, wash your hands, use gloves and disinfect the bathroom after using it.
+If you share rooms with other people, such as in the bathroom, always wear a mask when in a shared space, wash your hands, use gloves and disinfect the bathroom after using it.